ngsFC/scGraphVerse/README.md

 - **plotg.R**: A script for plotting graphs (networks).
 This file likely provides functions to visualize the networks generated or analyzed by the other scripts.

-- **earlyj.R**: The functionality of this script is unclear from the name, but it could be related to an early stopping criterion or an early phase of a specific algorithm used in network analysis.
+- **earlyj.R**: concatenate and create a single matrix from a list of n matrices for early integration steps.

-- **dropo.R**: This script might handle some kind of node or edge dropout, which could be related to the removal of weak or irrelevant connections in a network.
+- **dropo.R**: dropout script.

-- **compare_consensus.R**: This script likely compares different network consensus matrices.
-Consensus matrices are used to summarize the agreement between different network structures or clustering results.
+- **compare_consensus.R**: This script compares different networks.
+Consensus matrices are used to summarize the agreement between different network structures results.

 ## Usage